thuglabs/solana-nft-token-metadata-update/README.md

 Set your Candy Machine ID within: `src/constans.ts`.
 Place all your tokens addresses (mint id) as string array to the `./src/data/token-list-to-parse.json`.

-## Download current meta (SKIP. it is done)
+## Download current meta.

-You can download existing metadata for further reuse on `update` command.
+You need download existing metadata for further reuse on `update` command.
 Run

 ```
 yarn metadata-download